Blood (video game): Legacy

+Blood has received numerous fan homages and remakes, including Transfusion, ZBlood, BloodCM, and The Flesh Game, as well as community produced source ports such as BloodGDX, NBlood and Raze, and mods for other games such as the Bloom mod made for GZDoom.
+The game has also inspired several later boomer shooters such as Eternal Damnation, Viscerafest, Dread Templar, Coven, Nightmare Reaper, Project Warlock, Dusk, and most notably Cultic.
+It was also influential on the roguelike game Infra Arcana.

 The manhwa series Priest created by Hyung Min-woo was inspired by Blood.
 An interview with Hyung in Priest, Vol. 3: Requiem for the Damned states that the comic was influenced by the game, which featured a similar horror-Western aesthetic and undead protagonist.
 The manhwa was adapted into the 2011 American horror film of the same name.

-The game has inspired numerous fan homages and remakes, including Transfusion, ZBlood, BloodCM, and The Flesh Game, as well as community produced source ports such as BloodGDX, NBlood and Raze.
+The 2014 horror film FPS: First Person Shooter features Stephan Weyte, the actor who played Caleb, as the voice of the protagonist.